-The National Office houses five ongoing projects: the Alternative Federal Budget, the Education Project, the Growing Gap Project, and the Trade and Investment Research Project.
+The National Office houses several ongoing projects: the Alternative Federal Budget, the Education Project, the Growing Gap Project, Making Women Count, Think Upstream and the Trade and Investment Research Project.

 Alternative Federal Budget